danwing/cidfi/draft-wing-cidfi.md

 > TODO: Probably want keepalives on client->CNE communication.
 To be assessed.

-# API Integration for QUIC Stream and Packet-Level Prioritization
+# API Integration for QUIC Stream and Packet-Level Prioritization {#api-integration}

 For each QUIC stream requiring differentiated service, the QUIC stack can map that stream to a different Destination CID.
 The application-level code